Zenith4/Zenith-Deck-of-Cards/zenith_deck_of_cards/README.md

 Import like this:
 ```py
 import zenith_deck
 ```
 Or, if you just want the card class:
 ```py
 from zenith_deck import Card
 ```
 Source Code:
 https://github.com/Zenith4/Zenith-Deck-of-Cards
 Documentation:
 Nonexistent (As of now)
-<sub><sup> breaking news: genius makes package people can't use! </sub></sup>